mohamadbadran/Logistic-Regression---Titanic-Survival/README.md

 # Logistic-Regression---Titanic-Survival
-Code to perform logistic regression
+We're going to train a logistic regression classifier to classify titanic data set, we're going to predict whether somebody would have survived the titanic or not based on their features like age,class,sex....